ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 variableTwo
 ```

-These conventions are by no means binding, but instead examples of how
-many programmers format their code.
-Consistency and readability are
-key ideas that should be utilized in the naming of variables.

-#### Hungarian Notation

-This notation describes the variable type or purpose at the start of
+__Hungarian Notation:__ This notation describes the variable type or purpose at the start of
 the variable name, followed by a descriptor that indicates the
 variable’s function.
 The Camelcase notation is used to delimit
 words.
-Here are a few examples of Hungarian Notation:

 ```c++
 arrDistrubuteGroup  //Array called “Distribute Group”